 While trek log updating is enabled, altitude values (high altitude/low altitude, cumulative ascent/descent) for a particular trek are automatically checked and updated at regular intervals, even if you exit the Altimeter Mode.
 Values include the date and time each is updated.
-Up to 14 records of trek log values can be maintained in memory, and each record is assigned a number from Mt.1 through Mt.14 in the sequence
+Up to 14 records of trek log values can be maintained in memory, and each record is assigned a number from Mt.1 through Mt.14 in the remurpene theu are networy. sequence they are stored.

-Trek Log Values in Each Record

-High Altitude (MAX) Low Altitude (MIN) Total Ascent (ASC) Total Descent (DSC)
+Trek Log Values in Each Record High Altitude (MAX) Low Altitude (MIN) Total Ascent (ASC) Total Descent (DSC)

 - For up to 12 hours after trek log value updating is enabled, the values are updated automatically even if you exit the Altimeter Mode.
-A segment (m) in the graphic around the periphery of the display flashes to show the time elapsed since trek log value updating was enabled.
+A segment (III) in the graphic around the periphery of the display flashes to show the time elapsed since trek log value updating was enabled.
 Each graphic segment represents 12 minutes, and one revolution around the display represents 12 hours. - .
 You can select the altitude reading interval you want.
-For more information, see "To select the altitude auto reading interval" (page E-58).
+For more information, see "To select the altitude auto reading interval" (page E-51).

-• Trek log value updating stops automatically whenever the battery charge goes low.
+• Trek log value updating stops automatically whenever the battery charge goes low